Keeping account records

 This guidance is part of our finance procedures.

-If you’re a unit leader or commissioner, it's your responsibility to make sure your unit or level’s accounts are properly maintained.
+If you’re in a unit leadership role, an administrator handling finances, or a commissioner, it's your responsibility to make sure your unit or level’s accounts are properly maintained.
 This is required by law as part of your role as a charity trustee.

 You can delegate the day-to-day record-keeping to someone who has the right experience and knowledge, but you must review the accounts yourself on a termly basis.
 This could be: